-- 3. The accounts of the College shall be audited annually by an auditor who is a member of one of the bodies of accountants for the time being recognised for the purposes of paragraph (a) of sub-section (1) of Section 161 of the Companies Act, 1948. - 4.
+- 3. The accounts of the College shall be audited annually by a suitably qualified auditor. - 4.
 The audited accounts together with a Financial Report from the Treasurer shall be presented to the Governing Body not later than the second Stated Meeting after the end of the financial year.